wpengine/faustjs/docs/previews/README.md

 ### Next Integration

-The framework provides a provider and hooks that assist in routing and server side rendering.
+The framework provides a provider and hooks that assist in routing and server-side rendering.

 #### HeadlessProvider